StackVista/stackstate-docs/setup/upgrade-stackstate/stackpack-versions.md

 The table below shows the StackPack version numbers shipped with each StackState release.

 Version numbers in **bold** are the most recent release of the StackPack and link to the associated release notes.
-If your current version of StackState includes a new release of a StackPack, you will need to manually upgrade it to gain access to new features and fixes.
-Find out [how to upgrade a StackPack](/stackpacks/about-stackpacks.md#upgrade-a-stackpack).
+If a new release of a StackPack is included with your current version of StackState, you can [manually upgrade the StackPack](/stackpacks/about-stackpacks.md#upgrade-a-stackpack) to gain access to new features and fixes.

 | StackPack | StackState<br />v4.2 | StackState<br />v4.1 | StackState<br />v4.0 |
 |:---|:---|:---|:---|